What is Surrogacy?

 Surrogacy has multiplied in popularity over recent years as a viable way for a childless couple, or a couple who for medical reasons can’t have children on their own, become parents.

-A Surrogate Mother is an unselfish woman who agrees to carry a child resultant of In Vitro Fertilization IVF (In Vitro Fertilization) or IUI (Intrauterine Insemination) and deliver a precious baby for Intended Parents; empowering them to reach their dreams and never give up on life.
+A Surrogate Mother is an unselfish woman who agrees to carry a child resultant of IVF treatment or IUI (Intrauterine Insemination) and deliver a precious baby for Intended Parents; empowering them to reach their dreams and never give up on life.

 Pros & Cons of Surrogacy